pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 ## Backend Installation and Configuration

-You can choose from the following approaches to configure your backend:
+Choose from the following approaches to configure your backend:

 * Build Tools:
   * Use this option if testing is important to your team's workflow.
 With Build Tools you will not have to manually push changes to your code repository.